-In Kingsport, homeowners are always searching for ways to save actual bucks on their energy bills.
+In Bluff City, homeowners are always searching for ways to save actual bucks on their energy bills.
 Some realize that windows are the main source of heat waste.
 But only a few recognize that window treatments can make the difference between a house that’s easily cooled and heated and one that is a headache to manage.
 Here are three ways energy efficient window treatments help you save actual bucks on your power bills.

 After the glass window, the material of an energy saving window treatment and its functionality determine how good it is at decreasing airflow.
 A blind or shade, with their delicate design, offer little to no defense against the effect of wind.
 Shutters on the other hand are made from wood and non-wood material that makes for the perfect second wall between you and the external climate.
 Take Polywood®